matias-pizarro/pybsd/README.rst

 .. |scrutinizer| image:: https://img.shields.io/scrutinizer/g/rebost/pybsd/master.svg?style=flat
     :alt: Scrutinizer Status
     :target: https://scrutinizer-ci.com/g/rebost/pybsd/

-a Python tool to provision, keep in sync and manage FreeBSD boxes and jails

-* Free software: BSD license

 Provisioning, keeping in sync and maintaining even a medium-sized pool of `FreeBSD <https://www.freebsd.org/>`_ boxes and jails can quickly become a time-consuming and complex task.
 Tools like `Ansible <http://www.ansible.com/home>`_ , `Fabric <http://www.fabfile.org/>`_ and `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ provide welcome help in one aspect or another and it makes sense to integrate them into a `Python <https://www.python.org/>`_-based interface that allows centralized, push-oriented and automated interaction.